winitzki/scall/tutorial/programming_dhall.md

 The function `example1` includes nested calls to `a1` and `a2`, that correspond to the two constructors (`nil` and `cons`) of `ListInt`.
 The code of `example1` applies the function `a2` three times, which corresponds to having three items in the list.
-But there is no loop in `example1`.
+But there is no loop or iteration in the code of `example1`.
-It is just hard-coded in the expression `example1` that `a2` needs to be applied three times to some arguments.
+It is just hard-coded in the body of `example1` that `a2` is applied three times to some arguments.

 When we compute an aggregation such as `sumListInt example1`, we apply `example1` to three arguments.
-The last of those arguments is a certain function that we called `update`.
+The last of those arguments is a certain function we called `update`.
-When we apply `example1` to its arguments, the code of `example1` will call `update` three times.
+The code of `example1` will call `update` three times.
-This is how the Church encoding actually performs iteration.
+This is how the Church encoding performs iterative computations.

-Similarly, consider the value `example2` shown above.
+The value `example2` shown above works in a similar way.
-When we expand the constructors `branch` and `leaf`, we will find that `example2` is a higher-order function:
+If we expand the constructors `branch` and `leaf`, we find that `example2` is a higher-order function:

 ```dhall
 ⊢ example2